-All Mequoda publishers send out a daily email newsletter.
-We call it the email stack, because it kind of looks like a club sandwich (see below).
+Most Mequoda publishing partners send out a daily email newsletter.
+We call it the email stack, because it kind of looks like a club sandwich (see to the right).
 When publishing all three types of content, we suggest formatting your email newsletter like so.
 If you’re in more of a news-worthy industry, the stacks can be arranged so that the news post comes first.

 If you don’t have any blockbusters yet, or very few, we recommend two evergreen posts until you’ve developed a list of 100 blockbuster posts that you can rotate through on a bi-annual or annual basis.

 In between each editorial snippet, we also place a text ad, either from a sponsor, or for a featured product.
 One Mequoda publisher who made the switch from a two-column email template to a one-column mobile-first design has seen a RPM increase of 3.6x.

 And click rates increase too.
 At Mequoda we’ve seen click rates increase by 27% since switching to a mobile-first design.
 Clicks to our most important ad went up 250%.